 The D. Pharm is a doctorate degree program.
 It is usually a 5 to 6-year degree program with special emphasis on pharmaceutical care, clinical pharmacy practice, and research.
-A Doctor of Pharmacy can add the designation, “Dr.” to his name.
+A Doctor of Pharmacy can add the designation “Dr.” to his name.

-In some countries like the UK, there is no B. Pharm program rather pharmacy is studied as a four-year course with the award of M. Pharm degree.
+In some countries like the UK, there is no B. Pharm program, rather pharmacy is studied as a four-year course with the award of M. Pharm degree.
 In Switzerland, Netherlands, Belgium, the Bachelor’s degree is not used at all.

 Countries that need the Pharm. as the minimum requirement for registration as a pharmacist: India, Egypt, Pakistan, Algeria

 In the future, Nigeria is hoping to make the Pharm.
-D the minimum qualification to become a pharmacist.
+D is the minimum qualification to become a pharmacist.